Yamanobe-no-michi Trail

 Getting there

 The Yamanobe-no-michi Trail runs alongside the JR Sakurai Line, which connects Nara with Sakurai.
-The most popular part of the trail goes from Isonokami Shrine near Tenri Station to Omiwa Shrine near Miwa Station.
+The most popular part of the trail stretches from Isonokami Shrine near Tenri Station to Omiwa Shrine near Miwa Station.
 You can also start or end your walk at other stations along the line.

 Getting to Isonokami Shrine: